-E-MAIL: agarcianuthman@nmhu.edu
+E-MAIL: melanger@nmhu.edu

-The Department of Communication and Fine Arts includes instructional programs in art, design studies, music, theater, and media arts.
+The Department of Visual and Performing Arts includes instructional programs in art, design studies, music, media arts, and theater.
 In addition to the joint master's degree in media arts and computer science, the department provides instruction at the graduate level, which may be used for licensure or to satisfy emphasis area requirement in the master's degree in education, curriculum and instruction concentration.

-Mission of the Department of Communication & Fine Arts
+Mission of the Department of Visual and Performing Arts

-The general mission of the Department of Communication and Fine Arts (CFA) is to educate students in the technical skills, the theoretical underpinnings and the socio-cultural context for the disciplines represented by the academic programs.
-CFA seeks to inspire students to make creative and expressive ideas the foundation of their lives and in their work, which is the essence of the "cultivation of the human mind and spirit".\ In its collaborative enterprises, CFA seeks to provide opportunities for students to work closely with faculty and staff in its academic courses, thus demonstrating that "faculty and staff readily interact with students".\ Community members join the department for many productions and activities.
-CFA aims to incorporate appropriate elements from northern New Mexico artistic, theatrical and musical culture in its courses and productions, which relate to the "rich heritage of Hispanic and Native American cultures that are distinctive of the State of New Mexico".\ Ultimately, CFA aims to prepare its students for an active professional life in each discipline through the knowledge, creativity, teaching skills and dedication of its faculty and staff, showing "excellence in teaching, discovering, preserving and applying knowledge".\
+The general mission of the Department of Visual and Performing Arts (VPA) is to education students in the technical skills, the theoretical underpinnings and the socio-cultural context for the disciplines represented by the academic programs.
+VPA seeks to inspire students to make creative and expressive ideas in the foundation of their lives and in their work, which is the essence of the cultivation of the human mind and spirit.

+In its collaborative enterprises, VPA seeks to provide opportunities for students to work closely with faculty and staff in its academic courses, thus demonstrating that faculty and staff readily interact with students.
+Community members join the department for many productions and activities.
+VPA aims to incorporate appropriate elements from northern New Mexico artistic, theatrical and musical culture in its courses and productions, which relate to the rich heritage of Hispanic and Native American cultures that are distinctive of the State of New Mexico.
+Ultimately,

+VPA aims to prepare its students for an active professional life in each discipline through the knowledge, creativity, teaching skills and dedication of its faculty and staff, showing excellence in teaching, discovering, preserving and applying knowledge.